sillyhatday/GAMEBOY-MBC5-2MB/README.md

 Feel free to do whatever you wish with this design.
 I want everyone to enjoy the Gameboy in whatever way they can.
 I have not yet got around to selling any of these.

 **CHANGE LOG**
+21/01/23
+Updated to V1.2.
+The Board size has been adjusted to better fit into cartridge shells.
+Also added extra 5v trace.

 15/01/23
 Updated Readme in the FRAM section and the end section.
 Cypress is a the newer name for Ramtron, it's definitly a problem with junk parts not Cypress chips.
 Also added more to the compatability list.